TheoremQA: A Theorem-driven Question Answering dataset: Introduction

 We evaluate a wide spectrum of instruction-finetuned language and code models including GPT~\cite{brown2020language}, Claude~\cite{bai2022constitutional}, LLaMA~\cite{touvron2023llama}, Pythia~\cite{biderman2023pythia}, CodeGen~\cite{nijkamp2022codegen}, GLM~\cite{zeng2022glm}, StarCoder~\cite{li2023starcoder}, and CodeT5+~\cite{wang2023codet5+} on our dataset.
 We adopt two prompting methods: Chain-of-Thoughts (CoT)~\cite{weichain} and Program-of-Thoughs (PoT)~\cite{chen2022program} to prompt the large language models.
 We also investigate how to infuse the theorem into the thought process of LLMs and how to present the multimodal inputs to the LLMs.

 In the course of our experiments, several notable observations were made.
 First, GPT-4~\cite{gpt4} significantly outperformed all existing models, reaching an accuracy level of 51\% when combined with Program-of-Thoughts prompting.
 Trailing behind GPT-4, the second most effective model was ChatGPT, achieving an accuracy of 35\% through the same prompting method.
-Additionally, our human evaluation determined that the majority of GPT-4's errors were relatively minor and could be easily rectified by expert intervention.
-This suggests GPT-4's potential for even higher performance with minimal human intervention.
+Additionally, our human evaluation determined that half of GPT-4's errors are caused by minor mistakes like calculation errors, rounding errors, etc. We believe these errors could be easily rectified with a more deliberate prompting strategy or human intervention.
+This suggests that there is still significant headroom for GPT-4 to achieve with more deliberate prompting strategies.
 Secondly, we found that all open-source, instruction-tuned language and code models scored below 15\% in accuracy, barely exceeding the random guess baseline of 10\%.
+Our human evaluation reveals that open-source models like Alpaca are making errors mainly due to their ignorance of the theorem, where 90\% of the errors are not rectifiable.
 This stark gap between GPT and open-source models suggests that further enhancement strategies, such as science-focused pre-training or fine-tuning, should be considered to narrow the performance disparity.
 Thirdly, we explored the potential to do theorem-augmented generation.
 However, the simple strategy of concatenation did not yield a significant improvement.
-We surmise that a more complex integration strategy may be needed to realize higher gains.
+We conjecture that a more complex integration strategy may be needed to achieve more gains.
 Lastly, we examined the performance of various multi-modal instruction-tuned models on the multimodal subset of the \dataset dataset.
-Surprisingly, these models did not demonstrate significant performance gains over their text-only counterparts, indicating room for future improvement in multimodal model performance.
+Surprisingly, these models did not demonstrate significant performance gains over their text-only counterparts.
+This is mainly due to the unnaturalness of the image, which consists of lots of diagrams and text.
+Such images are not well captured by existing visual encoder models.

 To sum up, our contributions are three folds: \begin{itemize} \item We propose the first theorem-driven question-answering dataset to understand LLMs' capabilities to apply science theorems. \item We comprehensively evaluate a wide spectrum of 16 LLMs on \dataset. \item We perform different analyses in the theorem integration and multimodal understanding aspects to provide detailed insights. \end{itemize}